 PICS will maintain a continually renewing portfolio of three to four Theme Partnership Program projects.
-PICS aims to develop a portfolio of research activities that has a diversity of research topics, implementation timeframes, the geographic locations of intended impacts within BC, and PICS universities involvement.
+PICS aims to develop a portfolio of research activities that has a diversity of research topics, implementation timeframes, the geographic locations of intended impacts within BC, and PICS universities' involvement.

-One Theme Partnership Program project will be awarded through this 2020 competition.
-Subsequent award competitions will be held approximately every 12-18 months with a deadline for application submissions to be announced at a later date.
+One Theme Partnership Program project will be awarded through this 2021 competition.
+Subsequent award competitions will be held approximately every 18 months.

-Application Procedure
+Application Process

-Given the complex nature of the themes expected to be supported and the relatively few awards that will be made under this program, applications will be made using a two-tier process consisting of an open call for letters of intent followed by an invitation only application for the most promising Theme Partnership proposals received.
+Given the complex nature of the themes expected to be supported and that only one award will be made under this program, applications will be made using a two-tier process consisting of an open call for letters of intent (LOI) followed by an invitation only full proposal application for the most promising Theme Partnership Program LOIs received.